Hsudeep/NEM-101.E1-boilerplate/README.md

-# Task

-- Create a NodeJS Server with following features.

 # Getting Started

 1. Down the zip of the repository in masai-repo.
 2. Unzip and rename the folder as per masai-repo-standards.
 3. All set to start.

-## Mandatory:

-1. Initialize NPM.
-2. Use of ExpressJS.
-3. Use go nodemon.
-4. server should run on port: `8000`.
-5. Command: `npm run start` should start the server.
-6. Should not update schema file while performing following features.

-## Schema Files

-- [Users](./data/users.json) : check `data/users.json` file.
-- [Products](./data/products.json.json) : check `data/products.json` file.
+# Task

+- Create a NodeJS Server with following features.

 ## Features to build